 3. A pep talk won’t hurt.

 Some people think ‘pep-talk’ and imagine a cheese-ball “it’s going to be okay” pat on the back.
 As lovely as that may be, it’s not what I’m talking about.
 Give yourself a real pep talk.
 Get loud and proud!
 Don’t be afraid to talk to your reflection in the mirror.
 No one is around.
 I certainly won’t judge you!
 Look, you deserve self-respect so don’t be afraid to dish it to yourself.
 You are capable as long as you are willing to succeed.
 Make a conscious effort to reinforce positive thinking.

 4. Force yourself to speak publicly more often.

-It’s called habituation; when you actively look for ways to do the things that scares or stresses you out more and more so that it becomes more comfortable.
-Once you start looking, you may be surprised how many opportunities present themselves.
+It’s called habituation; when you actively look for ways to do the things that scare or stress you out more and more so that it becomes more comfortable.
+Once you start looking, you may be surprised by how many opportunities present themselves.
 With every triumph, you’ll build confidence.

 I can’t say enough how grateful I am for being taught breathing exercises, especially in times of stress.
 It can be a bit disarming at first how effective deep-breathing techniques really are when you’re feeling the weight of worry on your shoulders.
 There’s a science behind it all, but the short explanation is the increased intake of oxygen helps slow your heart rate, calming you down.
 Try it.